leodonethat/leodonethat.github.io/_posts/2023-02-20-visualizing_ethereum_data_with_metabase.md

 docker run -d -p 3000:3000 --name metabase metabase/metabase
 ```

 Unfortunately, there seems to an issue when running this image in Macs with the M1 chip.
-A workaround is building this image ourselves with the right configuration.
-For the purposes of this post I will use an image built by somebody else but if we were to use it in production we would have to build it from scratch.
+Not to worry though, as there's a workaround that involves building the image ourselves with the right configuration.
+For the purpose of this post, I'll be using an image that has been built by someone else, but it's worth noting that if we were to use this image in a production setting, we would want to build it from scratch.

 ```bash
 docker pull bobblybook/metabase